juancarlosqr/100-days-of-code/r1-log.md

   - ```while``` and ```for``` statements can have an optional ```else``` clause
   - If there is an ```else``` clause for a ```while``` or ```for``` loop, it is always executed unless you break out of the loop with a ```break``` statement
 - Functions
+  - Every function in Python returns `None` unless we return something different
+  - The `pass` statement is used in Python to indicate an empty block of statements
+  - You cannot have a parameter with a default argument value preceding a parameter without a default argument value in the function's parameter list. `def func(a=5, b)` is not valid
+  - When we declare a starred parameter such as `*param`, then all the positional arguments from that point till the end are collected as a tuple called `param`
+  - When we declare a double-starred parameter such as `**param`, then all the keyword arguments from that point till the end are collected as a dictionary called `param`
-  - As soon as you have a named argument, all arguments to the right of that need to be named arguments, too
+  - As soon as you have a named argument, all arguments to the right of that need to be named arguments, too. `func(a=3, b)` is not valid
+  - The convention followed for a `docstring` is a multi-line string where the first line starts with a capital letter and ends with a dot.
+Then the second line is blank followed by any detailed explanation starting from the third line
 - Exceptions
   - Some programming languages encourage the use of error return codes, which you check.
 Python encourages the use of exceptions, which you handle
 - Modules
   - A module's ```__name__``` depends on how you're using the module.
 If you import the module, then ```__name__``` is the module's filename, otherwise will be a special default value, ```__main__```
+  - In general, avoid using the `from..import` statement, use the `import` statement instead.
+This is because your program will avoid name clashes and will be more readable.
+Avoid using `from module import *` as well

 __Keywords in Python 3__